arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 let map (f: 'a -> 'b) (a: 'a Parser) : 'b Parser =
     pure' f <*> a
 ```
-We can do the same with `>>=`.
+We can do the same with Monads.
 Try yourself before reading the
+solution: how to write `map` only using `>>=` and `return`?
+It's not
-solution.
-It's not an easy exercise, but it is worth trying.
-Anyway,
+an easy exercise but it is worth trying.
+Anyway, fear not: later I
-fear not: later I will show you an easy approach that should be really
-easy to grasp.
+will show you an easy approach that should be really easy to grasp.

+Here is how I would do this.
+I would start by analyzing the
-So, let's analyze the signatures:
+signatures:

 ```fsharp
 map : ('a -> 'b) -> 'a Parser -> 'b Parser